geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 - Introduction to Wendover and the Bonneville Salt Flats
   - Description of a visit to Wendover, a border town between Utah and Nevada.
   - Introduction to the Bonneville Salt Flats, a unique salt-encrusted land near the Great Salt Lake.
-  - Relationship between the author and Sarah, highlighting the significance of "third things" in their relationship.
+  - Relationship between John and Sarah, highlighting the significance of "third things" in their relationship.
 - The Power of "Third Things"
   - Donald Hall's concept of "third things" in relationships.
-  - Examples of "third things" in the author's relationship with Sarah.
+  - Examples of "third things" in John's relationship with Sarah.
   - Art as the first "third thing" that brought them together.
 - Fond Memories and Beginnings
   - Initial interactions and forming a two-person book club.